-After winning three stars from the Michelin Guide, and starring in a celebrated documentary, Sukiyabashi Jiro has become one of the most famous sushi restaurants in the world.
-It’s a tiny, unassuming spot, with only a few seats as the sushi counter, but the quality is phenomenal.
-Chef/owner Jiro and his team are renowned for their attention to detail, and for serving only the best fish, delicately flavored and prepared, and served individually as a set menu.
-Reserve way ahead.
+Since winning three Michelin stars and featuring in a celebrated documentary, Sukiyabashi Jiro has become one of the most famous sushi restaurants in the world.
+It’s a tiny, unassuming spot, with only a few seats at the sushi counter, but the food quality is phenomenal.
+Chef and owner Jiro and his team are renowned for their attention to detail, and serve only the best fish, delicately flavouring and preparing each morsel.
+Sukiyabashi Jiro is incredibly popular, so reserve way in advance.